SuboptimalEng/cpp-tutorials/025-asserts/README.md

 ## Titles

+- This C++ Code Change Makes You a Senior Engineer
 - How do you show "signal" in C++ coding interviews?
 - C++ assert vs cout: Which Should You Use for Interviews?

-- This C++ Code Change Makes You Look Like a Senior Engineer
 - The Best Way to Add "Tests" for C++ Code in Interviews
+- How to level up from Junior to Senior in C++ interviews?

 ## References